Overview

 Captain’s Deck includes a side-by-side diff viewer to see exactly what changed:

 The diff viewer shows the file compared against HEAD by default.
-Use keyboard shortcuts to navigate between changes:
+Once it’s open you can navigate hunks and (if you want) merge between sides:

 | Esc | Close diff viewer |